ljw-612/510_final_proj/README.md

 - https://dukegroups.com/events
 - https://students.duke.edu/belonging/get-involved/student-organizations/

 Data was well cleaned and organized, null values are filled to the best extent and duplicated values are droped.
 Finally we obtained a dataset containing xxx rows and each row contains information: `Tilte`, `Reference`, `Type`, and `Description`.
 Corresponding code can be found under the `data_scrape` folder.
+See these three files: `duke_events.py`, `duke_groups.py`, `others.py`.

 ## Data Embedding
 We used OpenAI's api to do word embedding to the scraped data.
 The embedding was done on the combination of `Tilte`, `Reference`, `Type` columns.
 By doing so, we converted text data into vectors, which can be used for further analysis.
+Check out the embedding.py file under the `data_scrape` folder for more details.

 ## Data Storage
 A sqlite database was created to store the data.
 The database contains one table named `embedded_groups` with 6 columns: `Name`, `Description`, `Type`, `Reference`, `Description_bfr_embeddings` and `ada_embedding`.
 The database is stored in the `database` folder.